cscheid/cscheid.net/courses/spr15/cs444/assignment_1.md

 # Assignment 1

 - Posting date: Jan.
-14th 2014
+14th 2015
 - Due date: Jan.
-19th 2014
+22nd 2015, 1:59PM MST. (it is due *by thursday's lecture*)
 - Assignment name for `turnin`: `cs444_assignment_1`

 # Description

-Your first assignment is to fill out this questionnaire and submit it via turnin.
-This will ensure you know how `turnin` works, will ensure *I* know how `turnin` works, and will ensure that I can see your submissions.
+Your first assignment is to fill out this questionnaire and submit it via `turnin`.
+This is mostly a test to ensure you know how `turnin` works, will ensure *I* know how `turnin` works, and to ensure that I can see your submissions.

 You will turn in a single plain-text file called `answers.txt`.
 This file should contain the answers to the questions below, formatted